tjaffrel/Deep-HP-tutorial/README.md

 # Deep-HP: Multi-GPUs platform for hybrid Machine Learning Polarizable Potential

-Deep-HP is a multi-GPU Machine Learning Potential platform which is part of the Tinker-HP package and aims to couple Machine Learning with force fields for biological simulations.
+Deep-HP is a multi-GPU deep learning potential platform, part of the Tinker-HP molecular dynamics package and aims to couple deep learning with force fields for biological simulations.

-## What is Deep-HP?
+# What is Deep-HP?

-Deep-HP aims to democratize the use of Machine Learning in biological simulations.
-Especially, Deep-HP is here to scale up Machine Learning Potential code from laptop to hexascale and from quantum chemistry to biophysics.
+Deep-HP aims to democratize the use of deep learning in biological simulations.
+Especially, Deep-HP is here to scale up machine learning potential code from laptop to hexascale and from quantum chemistry to biophysics.
+Deep-HP ultimate goal is the unification within a reactive molecular dynamics many-body interaction potential of the short-range quantum mechanical accuracy and of long-range classical effects, at force field computational cost.
+Application of Deep-HP span from drug-like molecule to proteins and DNA.

 What can I do?
 Here's a few examples:
 * Combine trained machine learning potential with force fields (long-range interactions and many-body polarization effects).
 * Predict solvation free energies of drug-like molecules.
 * Predict binding free energies.